Or: Will You Still Need Me… When I’m 64

 - Have learned to work through their problems and around their limitations.

 The fact is that we all change as we get older, some things diminish, and others get better.
-But when all things are considered, older workers bring Greater Value to the workplace than do younger workers.
-Any company that rejects older workers, misses out on a key component of growth and future stability.
+But when all things are considered, older workers bring Greater Value to the workplace than younger workers.
+Any company that rejects older workers fails to diversify its workforce fully and misses a crucial component of growth and future stability.

 Advice to Management and HR Professionals

-- The law says that 40 and above is a “protected class,” and you may think you have satisfied the law if you hire those 40-54 and find a reason to reject those 55+.
-You have not, it is still discrimination on the basis of age.
-And, the use of a few short-term contingency workers above 55 will not protect you and your company.
-Any shortcut you take based on age is morally wrong, and illegal.
+- The law says that people 40 and above are a “protected class,” and you may think you have satisfied the law if you hire those 40-54 and find a reason to reject those 55+.
+You have not.
+It is still discrimination based on age.
+And the use of a few short-term contingency workers above 55 will not protect you and your company.
+Any shortcut you take based on age is morally wrong and illegal.

 - The most used word that communicates age bias is “energetic.”
-When your job ads read something like “seek an energetic professional” you may as well have it say “young professional” or “over 55 need not apply.”
-The only over 55 people who will apply are those who fit the job description exactly and believe themselves to be energetic enough for the job.
-These are exactly the people who will cause your company the most legal problems if not hired.
+When your job ads read something like “seek an energetic professional,” you may as well have it say “young professional” or “over 55 need not apply.”
+The only people over 55 who will apply will fit the job description exactly and believe themselves energetic enough for the job.
+These are precisely the people who will cause your company the most legal problems if not hired.

 - “Reasonable Accommodation” applies to issues of age discrimination.
 If an older worker needs a reasonable amount of additional time to learn a new system or get up to speed, you must accommodate them, by law.
 And the reward for doing so is that you are much more likely to end up with a better worker overall than a younger worker who adapts more quickly.

-- People above 55 are staying healthier longer, updating their skills, and delaying retirement in ever increasing numbers.
-One of the fastest growing segments of the workforce are workers between 55 and 70.
-As those numbers grow, it will become progressively harder to hide age bias.
+- People above 55 are staying healthier longer, updating their skills, and delaying retirement in ever-increasing numbers.
+One of the fastest-growing segments of the workforce is workers between 55 and 70.
+As those numbers grow, it will become progressively harder to hide your company’s age bias.

 Longevity is a Hallmark of Human Progress

-Aging is not a “problem” or a “disease,” it is a natural process, a life-long condition that unites us all from every walk of life, from cradle to grave.
+Aging is not a “problem” or a “disease,” it is a natural process, a life-long condition that unites us all from every walk of life, from the cradle to the grave.
 Growth in life expectancy is a fundamental hallmark of human progress and achievement.
-And despite current problems affecting longevity, it is projected that there will be more than 2 Billion people age 60 and older in the world by 2050.
-And, one quarter of the US workforce will be 55 and older by 2019.
+And despite current problems affecting longevity, it is projected that there will be more than 2 Trillion people age 60 and older in the world by 2050.
+And the percentage of the US workforce 55 and older surpassed one quarter in 2019.

-About the reference to Carousel in the movie Logan’s Run: 30 is the age when people are supposed to move on to make room for the new babies being born.
+About the graphical reference to Carousel in the movie Logan’s Run: 30 is when people are supposed to move on to make room for the new babies being born.
 It is the ultimate “youth-oriented” culture.
-And all is well, until those near the age of 30 start to notice that no one is ever “Renewed” in Carousel.
-So, if you believe that older people at some arbitrary age should simply get out of the way so younger people can prosper, regardless of what that age might be, it is self-defeating.
-And, that age is going to look more random and unfair the closer YOU get to it.
+And all seems well until those near the age of 30 start to notice that no one is ever “Renewed” in Carousel.
+So, if you believe that older people at some arbitrary age should get out of the way so younger people can prosper, regardless of what that age might be, it is self-defeating.
+That arbitrary age is going to look more random and unfair the closer YOU get to it.